-Work with Regulatory Coordinator in submitting new protocols, amendments, renewals and other regulatory bodies.
+Work with regulatory coordinator in submitting new protocols, amendment, renewals and other regulatory bodies

-Work with Program Coordinator in preparation of study budgets, submitting pharmacy cost estimates, ensuring compliance with research billing and processing stipends for subjects??? participation in studies.
+Work with Program Coordinator in preparation of study budget, submitting pharmacy cost estimates, ensuring compliance with research billing and processing stipends for subject???s participation in studies.

-Coordinate day-to-day aspect of study related procedures, including, but not limited to scheduling visits and procedures, administration of study instruments, interpretation of study data, data entry, preparation for research visits, research visit documentation, maintenance of regulatory binders and study files, creation and/or maintenance of source documentation, and preparation for monitoring visits, site initiation/closeout visits and audits as needed.
+Coordinate day-to-day aspect of study relayed procedures, including, but not limited to scheduling visits and procedures, data entry, preparation for research visits, research visit documentation, maintenance of regulatory binders and study files, creation and/or maintenance of source documentation, and preparation for monitoring visits, site initiation/closeout visits and audits as needed.

-Rotate in an ???on call??? system for studies where research procedures are required on weekends or after hours.
+Rotate in an ???on call??? system for studies where reach procedures are required on weekends or after hours.

-Prepare for, participate in, contribute to meetings with the Core, PIs, and sponsors.
+Prepare for, participate in, contribute to meetings with the TCRC, PIs, and sponsors.